LTBlueLatios/SoraJS/README.md

 # Sora

 A library of highly specialised modules made to be solution-agnostic tools.
+Make the right way the easy way.

-## Sora is being paused for maintenance.
+## Sora is being paused for maintenance

 As the days go by, I am slowly integrating more and more philosophy into this project.
 Sora.js is going through a massive reform, however it's core philosophy true to its core.
 Each module is made to be a solution-agnostic tool that isn't anything in its current state, but has the potential to be an incredibly impactful tool.